Back to Top

 Research Interests

-• Studies on the impact of cannabidiol (CBD) administration on human learning and memory.
+• Clinical trials on the impact of cannabidiol (CBD) on learning and memory.

 Publications